jeremygustine/guitar-tuner-post/post.md

 There are various algorithms and heuristics that can be used on the imperfect data to attempt to get decent results in this scenario.
 One of the most well-known methods is called the _Harmonic Product Spectrum_, which will not be covered in this article, but is definitely worth investigating.

 For my demo, I leveraged the fact that harmonics are multiples are the fundamental frequency and the fact that we do not need to distinguish between octaves.

 | E | F | F# | G | G# | A | A# | B | C | C# | D | D# |
 |---|---|----|---|----|---|----|---|---|----|---|----|
 | 82.41 |	87.31	| 92.50	| 98.00	| 103.8	| 110.0	| 116.5	| 123.5 | 130.8	| 138.6	| 146.8	| 155.6 |

 The chart above shows all of the notes on the first accessible octave on a standard-tuned guitar.
 This method finds the frequency of the largest spike in the data set, and then divides that number of increasingly large integers from `1..n` until the number is smaller than 164.8, which is the frequency of the next octave of E on the guitar.
 Then whichever value in the chart the number of closest to will be the estimated note being played.
+We can call this method the _Lazy man's HPS_.

 In practice, in works _okay_ on the higher strings of the guitar, where the difference in frequency between notes is large.
 The problems with the FFT's resolution and mean that a more robust algorithm is needed to produce a reliable guitar tuner.